Frequently Asked Questions

 You can easily backup your account by selecting iCloud (iOS) or Google Drive (Android) backup in the wallet on your World App.
 For a step-by-step guide, click here.

 If you can't find the answers to your questions and are still having trouble with a specific issue, you can contact our Support Team through World App.
 Select Support in the Settings tab, and choose Contact Support.
-In case you are having trouble reaching the Settings tab, simply shake your device a few times and then select Report a Problem.
 Be sure to leave as much detail as you can and provide any screenshots that will help describe your issue.
 For a step-by-step guide, click here.

 World ID is an open source, permissionless protocol that anyone can use.
 All of the developer docs are freely available to the public.
 Importantly, as stated above, ZKPs are used to prevent developers—those contributing to Worldcoin itself, as well as those developing third-party applications, including government applications—from knowing a World ID holder’s public key or tracking the person across applications.
 They also protect the use of World ID from being tied to any biometric data i.e. the iris code of the person.